amjadabu-mahfouz/Netflow_IDS/README.md

 1. IDS_main.py: the main body of this project is in this file This module consists of 2 threads that run concurrently.
-	- Thread 1 periodically checks if flows are entered into the flows2.csv file, once it detects flows it will process the csv file by removing the unused fields and non-numeric rows, scale the data, and used the 		trained AE model to predict if the flows exhibit a malicious signature.
+	- Thread1 periodically checks if flows are entered into the flows2.csv file, once it detects flows it will process the csv file by removing the unused fields and non-numeric rows, scale the data, and used the 		trained AE model to predict if the flows exhibit a malicious signature.
 	The malicious flows are logged into the maliciousFlows.csv file.

-	- Thread 2 will run the imported cicflowmeter and will update the flows2.csv file so it could be used by thread 1.
+	- Thread2 will run the imported cicflowmeter and will update the flows2.csv file so it could be used by thread1.

 2. data_Preprocess.py: this is the data preprocessing module and is mainly used the the IDS_main.py module to scale and remove the non numeric data.